 Yes.
 You should still get vaccinated even if you already had COVID-19.
 We don't know yet how long you are protected after you have had COVID-19.
-Getting vaccinated will boost your immunity for better and longer protection against COVID-19, including more infectious variants of the virus.
+Getting vaccinated will boost your immunity for better and longer protection against COVID-19.

 It is safe to get the vaccine after getting COVID-19, but you should wait until after your isolation period is over.
 This is so that you don't infect healthcare workers and others when you go to get vaccinated.
-If you have had monoclonal antibody or convalescent treatment, you should wait for 90 days before getting a COVID-19 vaccine.
+If you have had monoclonal antibody treatment for COVID-19 infection, you should wait for 90 days before getting a COVID-19 vaccine.